hospitaljobsin/hospitaljobsin/README.md

 Go through the setup guides of the services above, which covers installation of required dependencies, and other service specific setup tasks.

-Run pre-commit install to set up the git hook scripts
+To set up the git hook scripts, run the following command:

 ```bash
 pre-commit install